AbooMinister25/arc/README.md

 Now go to http://127.0.0.1:5000/home, and you should see `Hello World` being displayed on the screen.

 ## Issues/Bugs
 Arc is still under heavy development, and I do not recommend you using it in actual production until its finished.
 Arc has loads of bugs and errors I'm constantly working on resolving.
+You can check out the documentation at DOCS.md.
 Feel free to open an issue or email me at aboominister@gmail.com, all help would be appreciated.